Policy 2220 - Textbooks and Course Materials

 A textbook or material is considered required unless identified on the Adoption Form as OPTIONAL.
 Required textbooks for multi-section courses will be the same for all sections, except that departments may substitute alternative textbooks in chosen sections to keep up with the evolving pedagogy in their fields.
 Selection will be a departmental decision based on appropriate faculty review and recommendations with final approval by the academic department head.

 The Louisiana Tech Bookstore Textbook Inventory Manager has been designated by the University to make all information concerning textbook and coursework material adoptions available on the Adoption Form to all vendors, both on and off campus, upon request and to respond to all vendor requests and inquiries concerning adoptions.

 Textbooks and coursework materials authored by Louisiana Tech faculty may be adopted provided the selection is approved by the college dean.
 Customized textbooks must be reviewed and approved by the college dean with consideration of the no-buy back value of the text.
-In a case where a dean is the author, approval must be obtained from the Vice President for Academic Affairs.
+In a case where a dean is the author, approval must be obtained from the Provost.